StackStorm/st2docs/docs/source/chatops/chatops.rst

 Using an External Adapter
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``st2chatops`` package includes adapters for common chat services, but if an
+The ``st2chatops`` package includes adapters for Slack, but if an
-adapter for a service you use isn't bundled there, don't worry: you can install it manually.
+adapter for a service you use isn't bundled there, don't worry: you can install it manually or try st2chatops 3.8.

 For example, here's how to connect |st2| to Yammer using the ``hubot-yammer`` adapter: